 Strategic Plans, GPRA, Regulation

 Finkel, Adam M.; Walters, Daniel; and Corbett, Angus, "Planning for Excellence: Insights from an International Review of Regulators' Strategic Plans" (2018).
-Faculty Scholarship at Penn Law.
+Faculty Scholarship.
 1567.

 Administrative Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Policy Commons, Social Policy Commons, Transnational Law Commons